load1n9/caviar/README.md

  </p>
 <hr/>

-## game engine built on top of [daybreak](https://github.com/CarrotzRule123/daybreak) with WebGPU bindings with desktop and web support
+## ⚡ blazing fast game engine built on top of [daybreak](https://github.com/CarrotzRule123/daybreak) with WebGPU bindings with desktop and web support

 ### Maintainers